angus-wong/Evaluating-the-Impact-of-State-Level-Public-Masking-Mandates-on-New-COVID-19-Cases-and-Deaths/README.md

 Author: Angus K. Wong, Laura B. Balzer

 Overview: This repository contains analysis code for corresponding project titled above.
-Additional requests or questions on avaiable data and code can be requested by contacted associated authors.
+Additional questions on available data and code can be requested by contacting associated authors.